-Pay via your credit card statement: Once you set up a plan, the fixed monthly fee is added to your minimum monthly payment on your credit card statement, so you can track costs with ease and convenience.
+Pay via your credit card statement: Once you set up a new payment plan, the fixed monthly fee is added to your minimum monthly payment on your credit card statement, so you can track costs with ease and convenience.

 How much does Plan It cost?